kevinkirkup/HttpLiveStreaming-Tutorial-Triangle-Cocoa/README.md

 [Kevin Kirkup](https://github.com/kevinkirkup)([@pan_and_scan](http://twitter.com/pan_and_scan))

-Many thanks to the [Big Buck Bunny Team](http://www.bigbuckbunny.org/index.php/the-team/) for creating awesome video used in this tutorial.
+Many thanks to the [Big Buck Bunny Team](http://www.bigbuckbunny.org/index.php/the-team/) for creating the video used in this tutorial.

 ## License